Call Me When You're Sober: Background and composition

-Recording and composition

-"Call Me When You're Sober" was written by Amy Lee and Terry Balsamo, with production by Dave Fortman.
-The programming of the track was finished by DJ Lethal, with Lee and guitarist John LeCompt doing additional programming.
-Lee's sisters, Carrie and Lori Lee, perform backing vocals on the song.

-Lee and Balsamo started working on the song during their writing session in Florida; Lee played the music she had imagined for the song in her room and Balsamo was working on a very different "heavy riff".
-Upon hearing his guitar, Lee proposed that they mix both pieces together which led to the conception of "Call Me When You're Sober".
 According to the sheet music published by Alfred Publishing on the website Musicnotes.com, "Call Me When You're Sober" was written in the key of E minor.
-It is set in common time and performed in a moderately fast tempo of 96 beats per minute for a total length of 3 minutes and 34 seconds.
 Lee's vocal range in the song spans from the low note of G3 to the high note of Eb5.
 Music journalists identified various genres in "Call Me When You're Sober", including symphonic rock, soul, electropop, piano balladry, nu metal, hard rock, and R&B. The New York Times said the song starts off as a "piano ballad, swerves into hard rock, then builds to a grandiose pop-orchestral refrain, and later on a glorious, glimmering bridge."
-Blabbermouth.net described the song as a "fusion of crunching guitars and wistful piano breaks".
+Blabbermouth.net described it as a "fusion of crunching guitars and wistful piano breaks".
+Los Angeles Times suggested that the song had influence from singer Erykah Badu, one of Lee's female artist inspirations.

 Lyrically, "Call Me When You're Sober" depicts the difficult situation of a female protagonist dealing with the behavior of a lover with substance addiction; she eventually decides to move away from this dysfunctional relationship.
 Andree Farias from Christianity Today said the song was "self-explanatory".
+Blender characterized it as a "sassy, almost flirtatious kiss-off to a manipulative lover."
 St. Louis Post-Dispatch called it a "scathing missive" in which Lee doesn't "hide her still-raw emotions".
+The Courier-Mail's Jason Nahrung felt that the song was the album's most radio-friendly track, featuring "heavy bass and drums, spotless and lavish production and Lee's unmistakable vocals".
 Kerrang! described it as "an unusually transparent, autobiographical dissection of [Lee's] abortive relationship" and a "tough-love song insistent that she won't be brought down by anyone else's addictions".
-The line "make up your mind" repeated during the song's chorus is replaced with "I've made up your mind" at the end, indicating that the protagonist has moved on, eventually realizing her worth.
+Hartford Courant's Eric Danton said that Lee asserts that "she will not be pushed around anymore".
+The line "make up your mind" repeated in the song's chorus is replaced with "I've made up your mind" at the end, indicating that the protagonist has moved on, realizing her worth.

+Release

+The song had a limited radio release as the album's first single on July 31, 2006, which was followed by a wider release the following week.
+Wind-up Records serviced the song to radio in August 2006.
+The recording was made available for digital download on September 4, 2006, and a physical release as a single followed on September 25.